 The food really was sublime, with excellent service and an extensive wine list.
-You can check out their menu here.
 It’s in a small charming historic house, so I’d highly recommend making reservations in advance to avoid being disappointed.

 While I didn’t eat at the following places, they were also recommended to me by someone who had and enjoyed them: WHIFS Flapjack House (lunch), Bernie & The Boys Bistro and Athens Greek Restaurant.

 Know Before You Go to Drumheller, Alberta: